 If a serious personal situation is affecting your student's academic functioning, the Center staff can serve as a resource for connecting your son or daughter with the appropriate staff or faculty that can be of assistance (such as the Dean's offices, Center for Academic Support, academic advisors).

 Counselors are available Monday - Friday from 9 a.m. to 5 p.m.
 (508-626-4640) to consult with parents and others.
 Counselors can offer suggestions for helping the student, provide information about resources available on and off-campus, and offer suggestions about how to encourage the student to make an appointment to see a counselor.

 Your son/daughter can maintain their established relationship with their medication prescriber to continue monitoring his/her medication.
 Many students are able to maintain their periodic medication follow-up appointment with their hometown prescribers.

-We suggest that students discuss with their prescriber and therapist treatment needs while they are away at college.
+We suggest that students discuss with their prescriber and therapist treatment needs while they are away at the university.
 If ongoing psychotherapy is desired, the Center can offer that, either in conjunction with existing providers, or, if appropriate, as the new provider of choice.
 A clinician from the Center can meet with your son or daughter to evaluate the needs and together make a determination about what treatment would be most beneficial for the student.